Proven, portable, and surprisingly comfy, here’s how they stack up for daily rides.

 Overview:

-The Zero8 scooter has perfectly fit for the rider's daily needs and commuting lifestyle.
+The Zero 8 scooter is perfectly fit for the rider's daily needs and commuting lifestyle, offering the reliability and performance of an e scooter 25 mph.

 Cold Weather Performance: